 Proper Healing TechniquesUse of warm water gently during recovery

-A board-certified plastic surgeon will guide you through the process, ensuring the aesthetic and functional restoration of your belly button.
+A board-certified Cosmetic Surgeon will guide you through the process, ensuring the aesthetic and functional restoration of your belly button.

 Symmetry in Reshaping of Belly Button after Tummy Tuck